0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `"500ms"`

-**Description:** PoolRetrievalInteral is the time the sequencer waits to check in there are new txs in the pool
+**Description:** LoadPoolTxsCheckInterval is the time the sequencer waits to check in there are new txs in the pool

 **Examples:**